The short answer? A good GMAT score is 650+. A great GMAT score is 720+.

 - If you are from an underrepresented population (as defined by the GMAC), GMAT scores are de-emphasized in favor of other factors, such as the strength of your personal statement or recommendations.
 While it’s still recommended to aim to score around your school’s average, it’s good to keep in mind that MBA programs understand that a GMAT score is not the most equitable measure of your ability to succeed in business school.

-As you can see, there are many factors that make a “good” score.
+As you can see, there are many factors that make a “good” score—it’s not about just trying to get the highest GMAT score possible.
 In the words of Bhavin Parik, MBA from the Haas School of Business at UC Berkeley (as well as CEO/Founder of Magoosh!):

 While scoring a 700+ GMAT score is often considered quite good, there’s actually no such thing as a universally good GMAT score.
 Different schools have different admissions criteria and ultimately a good score is one that puts you in a position to increase the odds of acceptance at your target school.
 Do your research and aim to score above the average for your target program.